 What is Oklahoma National History Day?

 Each year thousands of Oklahoma students, encouraged by teachers statewide, participate in the OkNHD program.
-Oklahoma National History Day (OkNHD) is a highly regarded academic program for elementary and secondary school students.
-It allows teachers the chance to incorporate an academic program that directly addresses Common Core and Oklahoma C3 Standards for the Social Studies with student based projects.
+Oklahoma National History Day (OkNHD) is part of National History Day and is a highly regarded academic program for 6th through 12th grade students.
+Each year more than 500,000 students across the country participate!

 In addition to discovering the exciting world of the past, OkNHD also helps students develop the following attributes that are critical for future success:

 - Oral and written communication and presentation skills

 - A sense of responsibility for and involvement in the democratic process

 The Oklahoma National History Day Program not only teaches students about history, it encourages them to participate in history!